nfoj/ads-descomplica/cursos/rust/introduction_p02.md

-# Rust
+# Rust!

 2. Syntax and Semantics

 a. print, comments and placeholders;

 - Comments:

   - Line: //
   - Block: /* and */

   ```
     // line;
     /* block; */

   ```

 Examples: